-From the first time the family of five crossed the bridge on to Governor’s Island in Lake Winnipesaukee they knew it was the perfect place to build the year-round home they longed for.
-Patience and perseverance paid off when they found a spectacular waterfront parcel with amazing views, a long waterfront edge and perfect solar orientation.
+From the first time the family of five crossed the bridge onto Governor’s Island in Lake Winnipesaukee, they knew it was the perfect place to build the year-round home they longed for.
+Patience and perseverance paid off when they found a spectacular waterfront parcel with amazing views, a long waterfront edge, and a perfect solar orientation.

 The six-bedroom house was made for entertaining.
 Design is a passion for the client – who personally selected every one of the interior finishes with comfort being a top priority.

 The open concept of the living, dining, and kitchen, all with views of the water, allows for large gatherings of friends and family, while more family-centric time is shared in the sunroom located adjacent to the kitchen.